liek944/Fuel-Finder/implementation_plan.md

 2. Enable offline mode in DevTools
 3. Navigate to the same station again
 4. Verify route displays from cache
-5. Try navigating to a new station
+5. Try navigating to a new station (or POI)
-6. Verify simplified route or "offline" message
+6. Verify client-side routing engine calculates route offline
+7. If routing data not downloaded, verify fallback message

-**Expected Result**: Cached routes work, new routes show fallback
+**Expected Result**: Cached routes work, client-side routing works for new routes, graceful fallback if routing data unavailable

 ---